Home / Keptn v1 Docs / Release 0.18.x / Keptn Bridge (Web UI) / Manage Projects

 shipyard.yaml file here for your project.
 You can either drag it into the panel or select it manually from your file system with the “Select a file” button.

-You can find more information about the shipyard file on the Shipyard documentation page.
+You can find more information about the shipyard file on the Shipyard reference page.

 After the successful creation of the project, you are redirected directly to the new project’s settings page.
 Your project should already be available in the project overview and in the navigation.

-On the project settings page, you can delete your project.
+You can delete your project on the project settings page.
 Please be careful when using this feature, as the project will be removed permanently from your Keptn installation and cannot be restored.

 The git upstream can be updated by providing the Git repository URL, Git username and the Git token.
 This can also be achieved by using the keptn update project command.
 More information about how you can set up your Git provider can be found in the Git-based upstream documentation.